 RORB

-Below is a summary for the RORB gene observed in research publications.
+The information for this summary of RORB-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is RORB-related syndrome?

-RORB-related syndrome happens when there are changes to the RORB gene.
+RORB-related syndrome happens when there are changes in the RORB gene.
 These changes can keep the gene from working as it should.

 Key Role